stuartleeks/wsl-notify-send/README.md

 `wsl-notify-send` provides a Windows executable that is intended to be a replacement for the [Linux `notify-send` utility](https://ss64.com/bash/notify-send.html).

 `wsl-notify-send` is implemented using [go-toast/toast](https://github.com/go-toast/toast) and if you have control over the script calling `notify-send`, you will  find that the `toast` CLI gives you more control over the notifications.
+Also checkout the [stuartleeks/toast](https://github.com/stuartleeks/toast) fork which includes a change to hide the console window when the app runs.

 ## Installation